apollographql/apollo-client-nextjs/RFC.md

 With prior React versions that used synchronous rendering, the "data transport" problem has typically been solved using a "single-pass hydration" technique.
 In the case of [Apollo](https://www.apollographql.com/docs/react/performance/server-side-rendering), we would render the full React tree one or more times until all queries had successfully been fetched.
 Once fetched, we would extract all cache data then output that data with the final HTML.
 This would allow the browser to prime the client-side cache with the server data during hydration.

-This technique is no longer optimal and does not work with RSC.
+This technique does not work with RSC.
 React 18 enables [Steaming SSR](https://beta.nextjs.org/docs/data-fetching/streaming-and-suspense) with Suspense, which allows parts of your app to be streamed to the browser while React works on rendering other parts of your app on the server.
 Content up to the next suspense boundary will be rendered, then moved over to the client and rehydrated.
 Once a suspense boundary resolves, the next chunk will me moved over and rehydrated, and so on.

 In this model, we can no longer wait for all queries to finish execution before we extract data from the Apollo Cache.
 Instead, we need to stream data to the client as soon as it is available.